geoyogesh/open-data-platform/README.md

 - Can integrate with Other Tools -> Kepler GL JS, Sandance

 ### Raster
-- viewing - Mapbox GL JS or Open Layer gdal + Cloud Optimied GeoTiFF -> s3
+- View - Mapbox GL JS or Open Layer gdal + Cloud Optimied GeoTiFF -> s3
 		- Supported input formats -> TiFF
 	On the fly Expression